-the pre-tax profitability of each licensee was approximately 20%.
+After guiding the business and working with the licensees for two years, Mr. Goldscheider observed that the pre-tax profitability of each licensee was approximately 20 percent.
 Mr. Goldscheider concluded that "5 percent was a healthy royalty rate, and I was interested to note that it usually constituted about 25 percent of the profitability ultimately achieved by the various licensees."
-This finding was the starting point for Goldscheider to investigate the influence of actual or potential profitability of licensing transactions on the setting of royalty rates.
+This finding was the starting point for Mr. Goldscheider to investigate the influence of actual or potential profitability of licensing transactions on the setting of royalty rates.
 He observed similar patterns from later technology transfer and licensing arrangements.
 A revenue treatment ratio of 3:1 between the licensee's and the licensor's interests proved to be workable in a number of different transactions in unrelated industries.

 These early empirical observations led toward the formulation of a pragmatic 25:75 baseline working methodology which generated businesslike results in the negotiation of license agreements, and were the starting point of the profit-split method.
-The 25% (or any other percentage resulting from a particular royalty rate) is the part of the profit of a business which relates to the IP used by it.
+The 25 percent (or any other percentage resulting from a royalty rate) is the part of the profit of a business which relates to the IP used by it.

-Refinement.
 Later, the method was refined by the "next best alternative" available to the licensee.
-Starting from the baseline 25% ratio, a serious licensee would also consider the cost of the next best available alternative (e.g., development of the IP in-house, licensing other comparable IP, etc.) and compare it to the cost (royalty rate) at the 25% baseline profit-split ratio, eventually resulting in a lower or higher profit-split.
-Over time, the empirical 25% ratio of the early days was extended to a range from 10% to 35%, based on either net or gross profits, however with its center point always remaining at 25%.
+Starting from the baseline 25 percent ratio, a serious licensee would also consider the cost of the next best available alternative (i.e. developing the IP in-house, licensing other comparable IP, etc.) and compare it to the cost (royalty rate) at the 25 percent baseline profit-split ratio, eventually resulting in a lower or higher profit-split.
+Over time, the empirical 25 percent ratio of the early days was extended to a range from 10 percent to 35 percent, based on either net or gross profits, however, with its center point always remaining at 25 percent.